axelarnetwork/axelar-core/docs/cli/axelard_query_evm_command.md

 ## axelard query evm command

-Get the signed command data that can be wrapped in an Ethereum transaction to execute the command \[commandID\] on Axelar Gateway
+Get the signed command data that can be wrapped in an EVM transaction to execute the command \[commandID\] on Axelar Gateway

 ```
 axelard query evm command [chain] [commandID] [flags]